JonathanTaquet/Oe2sSLE/README.md

 It allows library management and supports sample loops and slices editing.
 You can also remove or replace factory samples with your own.

-This code was developed for python 3.5, but shall be compatible with python 3.4.
+This code was developed for python 3.6, but shall be compatible with python 3.5 and 3.4.
 Graphical user interface is using tkinter to reduce external dependencies.
-The only requirement is [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/) for audio sample listening (tested with pyaudio v0.2.9):
+The only requirement is [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/) for audio sample listening (tested with pyaudio v0.2.11):

 `pip install pyaudio`